infocamp-muenster/infocamp/README.md

    - Passwort: infocamp2024
 9. Play around and analyze some data!

-## Short explanation of different widges
+## Short explanation of different widgets
 - AI-Probality Graph: Plots the number of tweets which have likely been created by AI over time.
 We use an AI-detector by developed by Christian Grimme.
 The model analyses for each tweet how likely it is that it is AI-generated.
 We take into account all tweets which have a probability of >99% of being AI-generated.
 You can click on the peaks of the graph and after that the widget on the right shows recent posts.
 We aim to detect peaks in AI-generated tweets to see parallels in time and content in this group of tweets.
-- Micro Cluster Graph: We aim to detect peaks in fake news campaigns and hopefully find common topics in order to make conclusions about a possible group behind the campaign.
+- Micro Cluster Graph: We aim to detect peaks in specific topics.
+You can see different topics trending and evolving over time and by clicking on a peak the user can label the cluster to have another look at it later.
-- Macro Cluster Graph:
+- Macro Cluster Graph: Based on the Micro Clusters we develop Macro Clusters, which are the most discussed topics.
+Via a heat map the differences and similarities between the Macro Clusters are shown.

 ## Contribution